 Hull High School is accredited by the New England Association of Schools and Colleges, a non-governmental, nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering post-graduate instruction.
 Accreditation of an institution by the New England Association indicates that it meets or exceeds criteria for institutional quality and has the necessary resources available to achieve its stated purposes through appropriate educational programs.

-HULL HIGH SCHOOL MISSION STATEMENT
+HULL HIGH SCHOOLMISSION STATEMENT

-Hull High School is committed to academic equity, personal responsibility, and the development of life-long learners within a safe and supportive environment.
+Hull High School is committed to academic excellence, personal responsibility, and the development of life-long learners within the global community.

 HULL HIGH SCHOOL CORE VALUES